Supervisor/supervisor/README.txt

   those which happen when the program exits with an "unexpected" exit code (see 'exitcodes').
 Default: true.

-  'startsecs' -- The total number of seconds which supervisord will spend attempting to restart a program which continually fails at spawn time.
-After this number of seconds of continued failure, supervisord gives up and puts the process into an ERROR state.
-This limit may never be reached if the program fails more than 'startretries' times before 'startsecs' has elapsed.
-Default: 10.
+  'startsecs' -- The total number of seconds which the program needs to stay running after a startup to consider the start successful.
+  If the program does not stay up for this many seconds after it is started, even if it exits with an "expected" exit code, the startup will be considered a failure.
+Set to 0 to indicate that the program needn't stay running for any particular amount of time.
+Default: 1.

   'startretries' -- The number of serial failure attempts that supervisord will allow when attempting to start the program before giving up and puting the process into an ERROR state.
-This limit may never be reached if the program requires more than 'startsecs' seconds to retry this number of times.
 Default: 3.

   'exitcodes' -- The list of 'expected' exit codes for this program.
   A program is considered 'failed' (and will be restarted, if